ceu-lang/ceu/doc/manual/v0.20/docs/050-statements.md

 #### Timers

-The `await` statement halts the running trail until the referred timer
+The `await` statement for timers halts the running trail until the referred timer expires:
-expires:

 ```ceu
 Await ::= await (WCLOCKK|WCLOCKE)